MicrosoftDocs/dataexplorer-docs/data-explorer/generate-lightingest-command.md

 In the **Schema** tab:

-1. By looking at the name of the source, the service automatically identifies if it is compressed or not.
+1. By looking at the name of the source, the service automatically identifies if it's compressed or not.
 Confirm that the **Compression type** is correct.
 1. Confirm the format selected in **Data format**:

      In this case, the data format is **CSV**